minhhungit/ConsoleTableExt/README.md

    .From(SampleTableData())
    .ExportAndWriteLine();
 ```
-From [List] type and Minimal format:
+From [DataTable] type and Minimal format:
 ```csharp
 ConsoleTableBuilder
    .From(SampleTableData())